LIVING BEINGS MANIFESTO

 Betrayal on a personal scale, the failure to respect what is explicitly or implicitly (by an established way of life, habits) agreed between people, would remain a pain of nature as exposed in the page "The origin of life?"

-A culture that places a decision, a personal commitment on a public scale (commitment made in front of a large audience and not contradicted in session) can therefore generate a feeling of betrayal "towards everyone" in the event that this commitment is no more held: social judgement, the opinion of others then may add weight to the already difficult change.
+A culture that places a decision, a personal commitment on a public scale (commitment made in front of a large audience and not contradicted in session) can therefore generate a feeling of betrayal "towards everyone" in the event that this commitment is no more held: social judgement, the opinion of others then may add weight to an already difficult necessary change.

 So we see that our cultures may sometimes be the origin of functional paralysis and pain amplifier in already difficult situations.
 On the contrary, our cultures should therefore avoid this multiplication of the feeling of betrayal by respecting the exclusively private nature of some commitments.